mgiannopa/RISC-V-HW1/README.md

 # RISC-V-HW1
- A project of the class Hardware 1, ECE Auth.Design and verification of a RISC V processor.
+A project of the class Hardware 1, ECE Auth.
+Design and verification of a RISC V processor.